Dayonggu/pProfLNote/IQues/DistributedSystem.md

 ## Techniques

+### Change Data Capture
+* CDC, used to keep multiple data system in sync
+  * you want the same data for a DB, a search engine and your data warehouse, and a distributed cache
+  * let them all read data from CDC log and apply the changes (better then directly dual-writes to them explicitly)
+### Log based message queues
+* e.g. `Kafka`, `Amazon Kinesis`
+* basically, put message a *log* in segement on file
+* *consumers* just need to read from log file, can do this repeatly, separately, and not destructive ( can redo, replay)
+* until the log segment is collected when there is a disk-shortage
+* but you surely can put alert when a consumer lag back too much, and OP folks can handle it

 ### SORT-MERGE
 * A trick in Map-reduce system to so *join*
 * Use two *Mappers* to read original data from two tables, but use the same key, eg: